 Also, by default, BSIPA will auto-update your mods when you launch the game.
 While this won't bother Mod Assistant, this means that the mods in your install directory won't be the same ones Vortex put there.
 This means a) your in-game mods might not be the same versions you have installed with Vortex and b) Vortex might ask you to save/revert changes made by BSIPA when you next deploy.

 Like with OneClick installs, things will go a lot smoother if you have only one app handling updates, so we recommend disabling updates in BSIPA or in BeatVortex depending on which one you want handling updates.

-This feature is available in v0.3.3 or later
+This feature is available in v0.4.0 or later

 Since these overlapping areas can sometimes cause problems, BeatVortex includes the ability to apply overrides/tweaks to the BSIPA configuration file when you deploy your mods.
 Check the Workarounds tab of the Settings page to find them.
 Enabling these tweaks will change how BSIPA works when you launch the game.

 YeetMods value of the configuration file to